melMass/comfy_mtb/INSTALL.md

   ```bash
   pip install -r comfy_mtb/requirements.txt
   ```
-#### Comfy-embeded
+#### Comfy-portable / standalone (from ComfyUI releases)

-If you use the `python-embed` mode of comfyui (the standalone release) then you might not be able to pip install dependencies that don't have wheels, in this case check the last [release](https://github.com/melMass/comfy_mtb/releases) there is a bundle for linux and windows with prebuilt wheels (only the ones that require building from source), check [this issue (#1)](https://github.com/melMass/comfy_mtb/issues/1) for more info.
+If you use the `python-embeded` from ComfyUI standalone then you are not able to pip install dependencies with binaries when they don't have wheels, in this case check the last [release](https://github.com/melMass/comfy_mtb/releases) there is a bundle for linux and windows with prebuilt wheels (only the ones that require building from source), check [this issue (#1)](https://github.com/melMass/comfy_mtb/issues/1) for more info.

 #### Google Colab